matrix-org/matrix-spec-proposals/proposals/2461-authenticated-content-repository-api.md

 ### Configuration
-To allow clients to predetermine whether authentication is required, the configuration field m.media.unauthenticated is added.
+To allow clients to predetermine whether authentication is required, the field m.media.unauthenticated is added to
+`GET /_matrix/media/r0/config`.
 It specifies what content can be accessed unauthenticated.

 The following behaviours are defined: